-The DEFP lays out a \$2.9 billion five-year financial plan to address school security, renovation projects, technology improvements, music instruments and equipment, school buses, capital improvements, maintenance and repair, and to make debt service payments.
+The DEFP lays out a \$3.05 billion five-year financial plan to address school security, renovation projects, technology improvements, music instruments, school buses, capital improvements, maintenance and repair, and to make debt service payments.

 The current DEFP includes the \$800 million GOB combined with other capital outlay funds to implement the SMART Program (Safety, Music and Art, Athletics, Renovation, and Technology).
-The SMART Program currently includes \$1,143 million to enhance students' learning environments.
+The SMART Program currently includes over \$1.1 billion to enhance students' learning environments.
 Technology is one of the cornerstones of the SMART Program.
 The work included in the SMART Program to improve technology infrastructure and provide new devices in schools was completed during the 2017-18 school year.